 There is going to be a great deal of moving about among our people this fall.
-Some are going to Georgia, and it is reported that some have the Texas
+Some are going to Georgia, and it is reported that some have the Texas pleasant occasion Cupid has been shooting his arrows tone of our popular widowers, and from all appearances has wounded him pretty badly.

 A good portion of our people attended the Union meeting at Corinth last Saturday and Sunday.
-They report a
+They report a looking over the estate of the late Wm.
+Watkins.